Kleart10/Restaurant-Website/README.md

 **Kleart Adri** |
 **Arbri Gaba**  |
 **Trifon Suku**
-# Thank you for visiting the Domenico Restaurant website project!😊
+# Thank you for visiting the Domenico Restaurant website project!